xbmc/kodi-tv/src/content/article/important-kodi-forum-data-breach/index.md

   alt: An anonymous, hooded figure stares out from the screen, his face hidden in
     darkness.
 Zeroes and ones - binary - flood everywhere.
 ---
-**Updated 15th April** - please see below.
+**Updated 17th April** - please see below.

-*If you need help while we recover/rebuild the systems, a March snapshot of the Wiki can be found on the Internet Archive [here](https://web.archive.org/web/20230324154746/https://kodi.wiki/view/Main_Page), and a read-only April copy of the forum [here](https://web.archive.org/web/20230402060846/http://forum.kodi.tv/).*
+*If you need help while we recover/rebuild the systems, a read-only April snapshot of the forum can be found on the Internet Archive [here](https://web.archive.org/web/20230402060846/http://forum.kodi.tv/).
+[Wiki](https://wiki.kodi.tv/) and [paste](https://paste.kodi.tv/) sites are now live.*

 *\----*